Swansea

 During the 19th-century industrial heyday, Swansea was the key centre of the copper-smelting industry, earning the nickname Copperopolis.

-Etymologies
+Toponymy

-The Welsh name, Abertawe, translates as "mouth/estuary of the Tawe" and it is likely this name was used for the area before a settlement was established.
+The Welsh name, Abertawe, translates as mouth/estuary of the Tawe and this name was likely used for the area before a settlement was established.
 The first written record of the Welsh name for the town itself dates from 1150 and appears in the form Aper Tyui.